 “You look at some carriers out there, they may deliver one pallet today and another pallet tomorrow,” Hartsell points out.
 “Customers want their shipments delivered complete and on time.
 We pride ourselves on making sure that happens.”

 Shippers must now work extremely close with carriers to guarantee fulfillment expectations.
 Companies should be prepared to analyze every possible influence, no matter how small, to meet changing needs during the holiday season.

 One way to meet changing needs and rising expectations is embracing constant communication.
 Customers depend on frequent updates, and they shouldn’t have to call their carrier to get them.
 Technology is more central than ever to offer tracking and visibility.

-Take note of how frequently the carrier transmits status updates through the transport management system (TMS) or electronic data interchange (EDI).
+Take note of how frequently the carrier transmits status updates through the transport management system (TMS), Application Program Interface (API) or electronic data interchange (EDI).
 If it’s not to your liking, discuss how to increase reporting.

 All this change and uneasiness impacts carriers, prices, and delivery schedules.

 “When you have so many people trying to move that extra inventory, plus the holiday rush, then guess what?
 It puts a strain on the system,” Hartsell says.
 “It creates a backlog.”